cloudfoundry/diego-notes/proposals/docker_registry_configuration.md

 ### Proposal

+## Consul service

+We shall register the private docker registry with Consul (as we do with the file server).
+The Docker Registry shall be registered as `-dockerRegistryURL=http(s)://docker_registry.service.consul:8080`.

+This will help us easily discover the service instances.
+We do not need to specify concrete IPs of the service nodes in the BOSH manifests as well.

 #### Stager

-We shall use `-dockerRegistryURL` to specify the private Docker Registry location.

-The URL shall include the scheme (HTTP or HTTPS) so that the Stager can guess if we host insecure registry in case we have provided HTTP scheme such as: `http://docker_registry.service.dc1.consul:8080`

-We may also host a registry that is protected with self-signed certificate.
-In this case we shall provide `--skip-ssl-validation` flag to instruct the builder to add the HTTPS scheme private registry to the list with insecure hosts.
+The Docker Registry instance IPs are obtained from Consul cluster.
+The Stager shall be provided with URL to the Consul Agent with `-consulCluster=http://localhost:8500`.

+The Stager shall be instructed to add the registry service instances as insecure with the help of `-insecureDockerRegistry` flag.
+This flag shall be provided if the registry is accessed by HTTP or HTTPS with self-signed certificate.

 #### Builder

+The `-dockerRegistryAddresses` argument is used to provide a comma separated list of \<ip\>:\<port\> pairs to access all Docker Registry instances.

-Builder shall read the optional command line argument `-insecureDockerRegistries` to configure Docker Registry Client and allow access to any insecure hosts.
+Docker client needs a list of all insecure registry service instances.
+That's why Builder shall read the optional command line argument `-insecureDockerRegistries` to configure Docker Registry Client and allow access to any insecure hosts.
 The argument shall accepts comma separated list of \<ip\>:\<port\> pairs.

-Docker client needs a list of all insecure registry service instances.
-The list is available in Consul but Builder is running inside a container with no access to Consul Agent.
+The list is available in Consul cluster, but Builder is running inside a container with no access to Consul Agent.
 That's why the `-insecureDockerRegistries` list is built by Stager.

-The `-dockerRegistryURL` scheme is used to determine if the registry is insecure (if using HTTP).
-Additionally Stager uses `--skip-ssl-validation` argument to add HTTPS registry to the insecure list.

 As a side effect the docker app life-cycle builder may provide access to public registries that are insecure (either HTTP or self-signed cert HTTPS) if they are listed in `-insecureDockerRegistries`.
 This however will require also forking/modifying Stager code.